Seegräben: Geography

+Seegräben is the smallest municipality in the district of Hinwil.
+It lies on the western shore of Pfäffikersee lake, and the municipality includes part of the lake and of the Robenhauser Ried, a wetland nature reserve of national importance.
+It also includes part of the Aathal valley, and the settlements of Aathal, Aathal-Seegräben, Aretshalden, Ottenhausen, Sack, Seegräben and Wagenburg.

 Seegräben has an area of 3.8 km2.
 Of this area, 49.9% is used for agricultural purposes, while 15.4% is forested.
 Of the rest of the land, 15.6% is settled (buildings or roads) and the remainder (19.1%) is non-productive (rivers, glaciers or mountains).
 In 1996 housing and buildings made up 10.4% of the total area, while transportation infrastructure made up the rest (5.3%).
 Of the total unproductive area, water (streams and lakes) made up 10.4% of the area.
 As of 2007 12.7% of the total municipal area was undergoing some type of construction.

-The Robenhauser Ried wetland is a nature reserve of national importance and is situated between Seegräben, Kempten and Irgenhausen covering an area of about two square kilometers.

-Seegräben is the smallest municipality in the district of Hinwil.
-It consists of three sections, the village of Seegräben, Aathal and Sack.